-- A student can regain eligibility for federal student aid funds the day after the period of ineligibility ends or upon having a conviction reversed, set aside, or removed from the student's record so that fewer than two convictions for sale of illegal drugs or three convictions for possession remain on the record.
-In such cases, the nature and dates of the remaining convictions will determine when the student regains eligibility. - 2.
-A student may also regain eligibility upon successful completion of a qualified drug rehabilitation program that must: - Include the student passing at least two unannounced drug tests; AND - Have received or is qualified to receive funds directly or indirectly under a federal, state or local government program, or - Be administered by a federal, state, or local government agency or court, or - Be qualified to receive payment directly or indirectly from a federally or state-licensed insurance company, or - Be administered or recognized by a federally or state-licensed hospital, health clinic, or medical doctor.
+1. A student can regain eligibility for federal student aid funds the day after the period of ineligibility ends or upon having a conviction reversed, set aside, or removed from the student's record so that

-3. A student may further regain eligibility upon successful completion of two unannounced drug tests which are part of an approved rehab program (the student does not need to complete the rest of the program).
+- 2. A student may also regain eligibility upon successful completion of a qualified drug rehabilitation program that must: - Include the student passing at least two unannounced drug tests; - AND - Have received or is qualified to receive funds directly or indirectly under a federal, state or local government program, or - Be administered by a federal, state, or local government agency or court, or - Be qualified to receive payment directly or indirectly from a federally or state-licensed insurance company, or - Be administered or recognized by a federally or state-licensed hospital, health clinic, or medical doctor. - 3.
+A student may further regain eligibility upon successful completion of two unannounced drug tests which are part of an approved rehab program (the student does not need to complete the rest of the program).